-Now in its second generation, the Lincoln MKX is mid-size luxury crossover that shares its platform and a number of major mechanical components with the last-gen Ford Edge.
-It recently received a mid-cycle refresh that included updated styling, a more refined interior and a more powerful standard engine.
+Now in its second generation, the Lincoln MKX is mid-size premium crossover that shares its platform and a number of major mechanical components with the Ford Edge.
+The MKX is new for the latest model year.

 At first glance, and possibly also from a slight distance, the side profile of the latest Lincoln MKX may appear virtually unchanged from the outgoing model.
-However, upon closer inspection one should find that the MKX has been reworked front to back, top to bottom, inside and out.
-The MKX has retained its basic silhouette, but the fine lines, details and design cues provide a fresher, cleaner and arguably more sophisticated look and feel.
+However, upon closer inspection it becomes evident that the MKX has been reworked front to back, top to bottom, inside and out.
+The MKX has retained its basic silhouette, but the fine lines, details and design cues provide a fresher, cleaner, and more sophisticated look and feel.

 Standard and Optional Features

-The MKX protects its occupants with standard dual front, side and side-curtain airbags in addition to traction and stability control systems.
+The MKX protects its occupants with standard dual front, side, side-curtain, and knee airbags in addition to traction and stability control systems.
 All trim levels come with a rear-view camera and a tire pressure monitoring system.

-The Lincoln faces stiff competition from more modern and better appointed rivals such as the Mercedes-Benz GLK, the Acura RDX, the Infiniti QX50 and the BMW X3.
+The Lincoln MKX squares off against the Mercedes-Benz GLC-Class, the Acura RDX, the Infiniti QX50, and the BMW X3.